Explaining the Basics Working and Requirements of Rectifier Circuits

 Full-wave Rectifier with Smoothing Capacitor

-The smoothing capacitor helps to improve the incomplete output ripple across the diodes.
-So, the smoothing capacitor gets connected in parallel across diodes to maintain steady voltage into the load circuit.
+So, it is connected in parallel across the diodes to maintain steady voltage in the load circuit.

 The load placement falls across the output of the full-wave bridge rectifier.
 The capacitor then increases the DC output.
-As a result, the smoothing capacitor converts the rippled output of the rectifier into a smoother DC output.

 Vripple = Iload/(fxC)